Sgun369/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2.This report,by its very lenghth,defends itself against the risk of being read
 3. I do not fear computers, i fear the lack of them 4.I can only go one way.i've not got reverse gear
+5.A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes